walder/Skynet-IADS/skynet-iads-source/README_source.md

 Terrain elevation around an EW radar will create blinds spots, allowing low and fast movers to penetrate radar networks through valleys.

 ##  Power Sources
 By default Skynet IADS will run without having to add power sources.
-You can add multiple power sources to SAM units, EW radars and command centers.
+You can add multiple power sources to SAM sites, EW radars and command centers.
 Once a power source is fully damaged the Skynet IADS unit will stop working.

 Nice to know: